adamsilver/fdpb/01-a-registration-form.md

 #### Document Title

 The document's `<title>` is the first part of a web page to be read out by screen readers.
 As such, we can use it to quickly inform users that something has gone wrong with their submission.
-This is especially useful when errors are caught on the server.
+This is especially useful when the page reloads after a server request.

 Even though we're enhancing the user experience by catching errors on the client with Javascript, not all errors can be caught this way.
 For example, checking that an email address hasn't already been taken can only be checked on the server.
 And in any case, Javascript is prone to failure[^] so we can't solely rely on it's availability.